 Pension administration and pension payroll was managed externally during the year, by the Fund's pension administrator Equiniti, with the contract being overseen by the Financial Services Section based at London Borough of Hackney.
 The original contract commenced on 1 April 2009; Equiniti was reappointed as the Fund's 3rd party pension administration provider during Q1 2017/18, with the terms of the new contract taking effect from 1 July 2018.
+The contract has since been extended to 31 December 2025

 The Fund's contract with Equiniti covers a range of services, including record keeping for the Fund's active, deferred and pensioner members, benefits administration and payroll, maintenance of a separate bank account and accounting for member cashflows.
-The total cost of administration for the Fund (including the Equiniti contract) in 2021/22 was £785k, compared to £849k in 2020/21.
-This slight increase was the result of work on development of the Pension Fund website and pension data service interface.
+The total cost of administration for the Fund (including the Equiniti contract) in 2022/23 was £1,179k compared to £785k in 2021/22.
+This increase was the result of work on the GMP and McCloud implementations, as well as development work on the pensions data service interface.

-Developments under the new administration contract include the following;
+Developments under the administration contract include the following;

 - ESS (employer self-service) a secure portal for employers to upload member data directly to the administration system; data validation at the point of entry and rejection if not within set parameters.
-The onboarding was delayed due to the Covid-19 pandemic but throughout 2021-22 the largest employers, the council has on-boarded onto the ESS direct data entry plus several other smaller employers.
-Equiniti are continuing with the employer onboarding process. - Payroll Interface meaningful progress has now been made on development of a new interface for the Council and 2020-21 data has been loaded electronically using the ESS platform - Communications suite (member letters, member factsheets, forms etc) fully updated and improved, and are live on the website - Scheme guides both brief and full versions for members have been updated and are now in the process of being reviewed again to ensure they are kept as current as possible - Employer's Guide to LGPS Pension Administration electronic version complete and live on the website - Employer reporting enhanced reporting on employer administration performance - Breaches reporting enhanced 'breaches of the law' reporting enabling Fund to better assess material/non-material breaches
+The onboarding was delayed due to the Covid-19 pandemic but throughout 2021-22 the largest employer has on-boarded onto the ESS direct data entry plus several other smaller employers. - Communications suite (member letters, member factsheets, forms etc) fully updated and improved, and are live on the website - Scheme website improved look and information available has been improved - Employer's Guide to LGPS Pension Administration electronic version complete and live on the website - Employer reporting enhanced reporting on employer administration performance